SerenityOS/serenity/Documentation/FAQ.md

 ## Will SerenityOS support `$THING`?

 Maybe.
 Maybe not.
 There is no plan.
+Hopefully.

 ## When will you implement `$THING`?